servactory/servactory-web/app/components/servactory/web/ui_kit/README.md

 ## Best Practices
 - Use components for any repeated markup.
-- For complex sections, compose components (e.g., Card + SectionHeader + Button).
+- For complex sections, compose components (e.g., Card + SectionHeader).
 - Use IconComponent for SVG icons only.
 - Always use LinkComponent for links for consistency and accessibility.
 - Use only the `class_name:` parameter for custom utility classes.